silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 `within_community_allocation`: "equal" for allocating each community's tokens equally across its top 20 members, or "proportional" for allocating the community's tokens across its users in proportion to holdings

-`combine_allocations_method`: Method for combining users' allocations based on their holding across communities. "max" gives each user _only the maximum allocation_ among their intermediate allocations in all their holdings across communities, or "sum" for _adding up_ all their allocations across all communities
+`combine_allocations_method`: Method for combining users' allocations based on their holding across communities. "max" gives each user _only the maximum allocation_ among their intermediate allocations in all their holdings across communities, or "sum" for _adding up_ all their intermediate allocations across all communities

 `rounding_decimals`: Number of decimal places to round token amounts for the final combined allocations